Data Protection

 • Preparation of documentation on employment relations related to data protection;

-• Drafting data processing agreements (group company level and external), controller-processor agreements, technical and organizational measures (including cross-border data transfer).
+• Drafting data processing agreements (group company level and external), controller-processor agreements, technical and organizational measures (including cross-border or international data transfers).

 Data Protection Officer’s (DPO) service